A Complete Guide to Planning a School Carnival

 Guess the Name

 Another popular and low-cost school festival idea is to run a competition to guess the name of something.
-How about bringing your favorite soft toy from home, placing it on display on your stall, and asking people to pay a small fee to guess its name?
-The correct answer wins a small prize.
+How about bringing your favorite stuffed animal from home, displaying it on your stall, and asking people to pay a small fee to guess its name?
+The correct answer wins a prize.
 Encourage people to guess as often as they want to boost donations – you could even charge a little extra if they want to guess with a clue.

 Ideas for Carnival Food and Drinks